Foxconn founder asks Taiwan to allow vaccine talks with Chinese firm | Health

 Foxconn founder asks Taiwan to allow vaccine talks with Chinese firm

-In an open letter addressed to Taiwan President Tsai Ing-wen, Gou laid out his proposals to the government.
-"Agree to our donation contract and enter into discussions on substantive details, and also agree to our proposed contract structure diagram for the procurement from Germany's BioNTech (Shanghai Fosun Pharmaceutical as the agent), manufactured in and shipped from Germany," he said.
+Gou said by making the purchase and donation known internationally, the government does not need to worry about the issue of trusting the vaccines.
+His spokesperson Amanda Liu told reporters that Gou had had talks with "all partners" on the vaccine purchase idea, and had proposed signing a deal with Fosun's Swiss or Hong Kong branches to avoid political problems.

-Terry Gou, the billionaire founder of Taiwan's Foxconn, asked for government permission on Friday to negotiate with a Chinese company for the purchase of BioNTech SE COVID-19 vaccines to help address the island's shortage of shots.
+Terry Gou, the billionaire founder of Taiwan's Foxconn, sought government permission on Friday to negotiate with a Chinese firm to source supplies of BioNTech SE COVID-19 vaccines and alleviate a shortage of doses.

-The Taiwanese government's own deal with BioNTech fell through earlier this year - a problem Taiwan has blamed on pressure from Beijing.
-China has denied the accusation, saying Taiwan is free to obtain the vaccines via Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract with BioNTech to sell the vaccines in Greater China, including Taiwan.
+Taiwan's own deal with BioNTech fell through this year, with the government blaming it on pressure from Beijing.
+China has denied the accusation, saying Taiwan is free to obtain the vaccines through Shanghai Fosun Pharmaceutical Group Co Ltd, which has a contract with BioNTech to sell the vaccines in China, Hong Kong, Macau, and Taiwan.

-Taiwan's government says it has and will only deal with BioNTech in Germany and that it does not trust vaccines from China, but that it is also happy to facilitate Gou's proposed purchase provided he can prove BioNTech has vaccines it is willing to sell to Taiwan.
-In an open letter addressed to Taiwan President Tsai Ing-wen, Gou laid out his proposals to the government.
+Taiwan says it has and will only deal with BioNTech in Germany as it does not trust vaccines from China, but is also happy to discuss Gou's proposed purchase so long as he can prove BioNTech has vaccines it is willing to sell to Taiwan.
+Gou listed his proposals in an open letter to President Tsai Ing-wen.

 "Agree to our donation contract and enter into discussions on substantive details, and also agree to our proposed contract structure diagram for the procurement from Germany's BioNTech (Shanghai Fosun Pharmaceutical as the agent), manufactured in and shipped from Germany," he said.
-Gou, who wants to donate the vaccine to Taiwan's government through his charity, said he wanted to meet Tsai to discuss the proposal and that he had "absolutely no political or commercial intentions in this matter".
+Gou, who wants to donate 5 million BioNTech doses to the government through his charity, said he wanted to meet Tsai to discuss the proposal and that he had "absolutely no political or commercial intentions in this matter".

 The presidential office said Tsai was always happy to talk with Gou.
 "We hope that the government and the private sector will work together to obtain more vaccine supplies for Taiwan," said spokesman Xavier Chang.